Chris Rock: 2010–2019: Career expansion

-In 2015 Rock attended the Saturday Night Live 40th Anniversary Special on NBC where he introduced and paid tribute to fellow comedian and former SNL cast member Eddie Murphy.
+In 2015 Rock attended the Saturday Night Live 40th Anniversary Special on NBC where he introduced and paid tribute to fellow comedian and former SNL cast member Murphy.
 Also in 2015, Rock appeared as himself in Sofia Coppola's Christmas musical special, A Very Murray Christmas starring Bill Murray.
 In the film, Rock sings "Do You Hear What I Hear?" with Murray.
 The film debuted on Netflix and received the Primetime Emmy Award for Outstanding Television Movie.
-He also appeared as himself in another Netflix film, Sandy Wexler (2017) starring Adam Sandler.
-In 2018, he starred in the Netflix comedy The Week Of directed by Robert Smigel starring Sandler.
+He also appeared as himself in another Netflix film, Sandy Wexler (2017) with Sandler again.
+In 2018, he starred in the Netflix comedy The Week Of directed by Robert Smigel opposite Sandler.
 The film follows two fathers during the week of the wedding of their children.

-The following year, he briefly appeared in the comedy film Dolemite Is My Name (2019) starring Eddie Murphy.
+The following year, he briefly appeared in the comedy film Dolemite Is My Name (2019) starring Murphy.
 In the film, Murphy portrayed Rudy Ray Moore and centers around his career as a standup, and director of blaxploitation starting with Dolemite (1975).
-The film premiered at the Toronto International Film Festival.
+The film premiered at the 2019 Toronto International Film Festival.
 He directed and appeared in the music video for the Red Hot Chili Peppers song "Hump de Bump," and has simply appeared in several videos, including the Big Daddy Kane music video "Smooth Operator" as a guy getting his hair cut, one of the many celebrities seen lip-synching in Johnny Cash's "God's Gonna Cut You Down," a cameo in Madonna's "Bitch I'm Madonna," and as a Wild West sheriff chasing down an 1889 cowboy version of Lil Nas X in "Old Town Road".

 On October 30, 2016, Netflix announced that they would be releasing two new stand-up comedy specials from Rock, with Rock being paid $40 million per special.
 The first special, Chris Rock: Tamborine, was released on Netflix on February 14, 2018.
 It was filmed at the Brooklyn Academy of Music and was directed by comedian Bo Burnham.
 The specials marked the comedian's first concert specials released in 10 years.
 The special earned a Grammy Award for Best Comedy Album nomination.